|Version No.||Date||Changes made by||Revision/review history|

 xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations;

-xiv. record every planning application notified to the Council and the Council’s response to the local planning authority in a book for such purpose;
+xiv. record every planning application notified to the Council and the Council’s response to the local planning authority;

 17. Responsible financial officer